By Elizabeth Sites, CQL Director of Organizational Excellence

 We met with a peer organization who had recently gone through CQL Accreditation for the first time and they described their positive experience.
 We gained the support of our Board of Directors and internal Management Team.
 Once we officially made the decision to pursue CQL Accreditation, we started discussing each of the Basic Assurances® (BA) Factors with our Management and Program Teams.

 After completing the Request for Engagement form, our teams started having focus groups to discuss the items on the BA Self-Assessment and had great conversations.
 We felt we were very honest about our strengths and opportunities for improvement.
-We were then ready to have the conversations again once CQL’s Quality Enhancement Specialists, Elizabeth Sites and Ann Eller, joined in.
+We were then ready to have the conversations again once CQL’s Director of Organizational Excellence Elizabeth Sites and Quality Enhancement Specialist Ann Eller, joined in.

 What is the impact of accreditation on your organization as a whole?